Text in bold refers to installations in use or measurements currently running.

 Half a dozen trees were felled and their biomass fractions analysed (needles, branches, stem), dead wood was quantified and all the data were combined to obtain a detailed biomass inventory of the site, which will be used to cross-validate the flux measurements (ICOS)

-Hemispherical photos to estimate ‒ together with leaf area samples ‒ the leaf area index (LAI) of the vegetation (ICOS).
+Hemispherical photos to estimate ‒ together with leaf area samples ‒ the leaf area index (LAI) of the forest vegetation (ICOS).

 SNF funds second Swiss ICOS budget period 2017-2021